 It’s not uncommon to have a credit card and a retail card.
-While you may look at them both as small pieces of plastic you use to make purchases, there are distinctions.
-How do you know which one will meet your needs when you make a purchase?
+While you may look at them both as small pieces of plastic you use to make purchases, there are important distinctions.
+How do you know which card will meet your needs when you make a purchase?
 Start with understanding the differences between each type.

 How does a credit card work?

 Credit cards let you make purchases from any retailer that accepts the credit card company that issued the card (e.g., Visa, Mastercard, American Express), using a line of credit given to you by the card issuer.
 The line of credit lets you delay payment on the item until the credit card bill is due.
 At that time, you can choose to pay the balance in full, pay the minimum balance, or pay more than the minimum but less than the full amount.
 While it’s always best to pay your balance in full every month if you’re able to, your statement will indicate how much you may end up paying in interest over time if you choose to pay just a fraction of what you owe.

 If you choose to pay less than the full amount, the remaining balance due will be reflected on the next month’s bill, plus monthly interest charges could be added.
 In addition, there could be annual fees added to the outstanding balance on the card.
 Some card issuers may offer a larger spending limit or other incentives to compensate for the annual fee, which can range from less than $100 to several hundred dollars.
 However, not all credit cards have an annual fee.